-Secu Security Option you plan to update the design at a remote site in the future.
+Secu urity Option Description the FlashROM.
+Use this option if you complete final programming at an unsecured site or if you plan to update the design at a remote site in the future.
 Note: The bitstream that is read back from the FlashROM is always unencrypted (plain text).
-Allow reading, writing, and verifying 1 0-4 Car it.
-Cattiana Allows writing/erasing, Device Feature Set Security Encrypt Read verify Write reading and verification of the FlashROM FlashROM content with a plain text bitstream and without requiring a valid Pass Key or an AES Key.
+Allow reading, writing, and verifying Device Feature FlashROM Allows writing/erasing, reading and verification of the FlashROM content with a plain text bitstream and without requiring a valid Pass Key or an AES Key.